Scalable load balancing in networked systems: A survey of recent advances: Blocking and infinite-server dynamics

 Unlike the $f > 0$ case, the above theorem says that if $f = 0$, then over any finite time horizon, there will be $O_P(\sqrt{N})$ server pools with fewer than $K$ or more than $K$~active tasks, and hence most of the server pools have precisely $K$~active tasks.
 The proof of Theorem~\ref{th: f=0 diffusion} uses the reflection argument developed in~\cite{EG15}.
+Indeed, the proof follows by observing that the dynamics of $\big\{(\zeta_1^N(t), \zeta_2^N(t))\big\}_{t \geq 0}$ resembles the dynamics of the JSQ policy in the Halfin-Whitt regime.